functionless/functionless/website/docs/concepts/event-bridge/limitations.md

 # Limitations

-## Events passed to the bus in a step function must literal objects
+## Events passed to the bus in a step function must be object literals

 Events passed to the bus in a step function must be one or more literal objects and may not use the spread (`...`) syntax.